 So my dear friend, Are you at a place where there is a disconnection between having the peace of God in your life and your actual faith-walk?
 Are you longing for a deeper relationship with Christ but don’t know just what to do next?
 Do you crave more meaning in your day-to-day as you represent Christ in your home and marketplace?

 If you answered ‘yes’ you are not alone.
 I searched for a long time and have gone through many Bible Studies, Retreats, Books, and such to find my answers.
 I don’t want this for you.
 Let me help you discover your best way to connect to the Father.

-P.S.
 Connect with me to set up a 30-minute discovery appointment.
-I want to chat with you.
+I would love to chat with you.